LIMBA Tour of Northport Power Plant & Happy New Year

 anager of NPS, opened our session with a Safety Moment.
 In a facility this large and with the levels of power involved, things can go bad in a hurry, and preparedness is paramount.
 Our tour would take us to one of the two control rooms that control the four units, across the turbine deck, and up alongside one of the units undergoing an upgrade and maintenance.
 Bob reviewed the architecture and operations of the NPS, the largest of 5 steam power stations on Long Island.

+The latest efficiency upgrade was on view during our tour.
+The steam turbines that turn the generators, are being upgraded to a “Dense Pack”, which increases their efficiency by 3 percent.
+These retrofits were on full view during our tour.
+As the turbines are being changed out, the rest of the shutdown unit undergoes extensive maintenance and renovation.
+We were also able to peer inside the 40 foot square combustion chambers that contain huge fireballs when in operation.
 Craig Plunkett is Managing Director of CEDX Corporation, a New York consulting firm, specializing in wireless and IT product strategy and technical deployment.
 Most recently, he served as VP of Wireless Market Development for Cablevision’s OptimumWiFi, North America’s most advanced 4G network, leading the initial network launches and auto-authentication user experience initiative.
 Craig is a recognized pioneer in the architecture design and deployment of wireless networks serving the consumer, transportation, resort and quick service restaurant vertical sectors.
 He developed the first fleet-wide motorcoach Wi-Fi service on the Hampton Jitney and is the founder of the Fire Island Wireless WISP